History of Stanford University

-This is the history of Stanford University.
+Stanford University was founded in the late 19th century by Leland and Jane Lathrop Stanford, in honor of their late son: Leland Stanford Jr. After Leland's death a lawsuit was pursued against his estate, and alongside the Panic of 1893 put Stanford's continued existence in jeopardy.
+The university persevered, in part due to the Stanford family donating the equivalent of over $1 billion dollars in 2010 to the university.
+The 1906 San Francisco Earthquake damaged several buildings, and took the lives of two people on campus.

+In the mid-20th century, Stanford became an important institution in the development of science in the United States.
+Frederick Terman, dean of engineering and later the provost, is often called the "Father of Silicon Valley," who helped several early technology companies in the area develop.
+It is the site of several physics laboratories such as SLAC National Accelerator Laboratory, and the Stanford Positron Electron Asymmetric Ring (SPEAR).
+Additionally, the SRI International was one of the four original nodes of ARPANET, the predecessor to the internet.

 Origins and early years (1885–1906)

 The university officially opened on October 1, 1891 to 555 students.
 On the university's opening day, Founding President David Starr Jordan (1851–1931) said to Stanford's Pioneer Class: "[Stanford] is hallowed by no traditions; it is hampered by none.
 Its finger posts all point forward."
 However, much preceded the opening and continued for several years until the death of the last founder, Jane Stanford, in 1905 and the destruction by the 1906 earthquake.

 Foundation

 Stanford was founded by Leland Stanford, a railroad magnate, U.S. senator, and former California governor, together with his wife, Jane Lathrop Stanford.
 It is named in honor of their only child, Leland Stanford Jr., who died in 1884 from typhoid fever just before his 16th birthday.
 His parents decided to dedicate a university to their only son, and Leland Stanford told his wife, "The children of California shall be our children."
 The Stanfords visited Harvard's president, Charles Eliot, and asked whether they should establish a university, technical school or museum.
 Eliot replied that they should found a university and an endowment of $5 million would suffice (in 1884 dollars; about $ today).

 The university's founding grant of endowment from the Stanfords was issued in November 1885.
 Besides defining the operational structure of the university, it made several specific stipulations:

 Though the trustees are in overall charge of the university, Leland and Jane Stanford as Founders retained great control until their deaths.